scikit-hep/uproot3/README.rst

 **What’s the `b` before each object name?** Python 3 distinguishes between bytestrings and encoded strings.
-ROOT object names have no encoding, such as Latin-1 or Unicode, so uproot presents them as raw bytestrings.
+ROOT object names have no encoding, such as Latin-1 or Unicode, so Uproot presents them as raw bytestrings.
 However, if you enter a Python string (no ``b``) and it matches an object name (interpreted as plain ASCII), it will count as a match, as ``"one"`` does above.